-10) Households Served (#):
+11) Households Served (#):

 - a) Purpose: Indicates volume of households served by the project.
 For emergency shelters, this number indicates the extent to which the project serves a proportional share of system demand.
 For supportive housing, the number correlates to capacity and unit turnover rates.
 For all other projects, the number measures project efficiency. - b) Projects: All - c) Definition: The number of distinct households served by the project (including new and carryover) during the report period. - d) Goal-setting methodology: Meet or exceed prior performance.
-If new project, the project must provide the rationale for planned goal. - Rapid Re-housing, Homelessness Prevention, Benefits Partnership and Outreach Programs: - (1) Annual projections: based on historical trends and/or anticipated performance. - (a) Carryover households are those enrolled prior to 7/1/XX and anticipated to be active in the project as of 7/1/XX. - (b) New project entrants are those households enrolled on or after 7/1/XX. - (c) Total households are the sum of carryover plus new project entrants. - (2) Semi-annual and quarterly projections. - (a) Carryover households are those anticipated to be active in the project as of end of report period.
+If new project, the project must provide the rationale for planned goal.

+- i) Rapid Re-housing, Homelessness Prevention, and Outreach Programs: - (1) Annual projections: based on historical trends and/or anticipated performance. - (a) Carryover households are those enrolled prior to 7/1/XX and anticipated to be active in the project as of 7/1/XX. - (b) New project entrants are those households enrolled on or after 7/1/XX. - (c) Total households are the sum of carryover plus new project entrants. - (2) Semi-annual and quarterly projections. - (a) Carryover households are those anticipated to be active in the project as of end of report period.
 For Rapid Re-housing, this should be seasonally adjusted. - (b) New project entrants are those households enrolled after start of report period.
-For Rapid Re-housing, this should be seasonally adjusted. - (c) Total households are the sum of carryover plus new project entrants. - ii) Emergency Shelter and Coordinated Point of Access:

-- (1) Annual projections: based on historical trends and/or anticipated performance. - (2) Semi-annual and quarterly projections: based on annual projections and adjusted for duplication (carryovers and recidivists).
+For Rapid Re-housing, this should be seasonally adjusted. - (c) Total households are the sum of carryover plus new project entrants. - ii) Emergency Shelter and Coordinated Point of Access: - (1) Annual projections: based on historical trends and/or anticipated performance. - (2) Semi-annual and quarterly projections: based on annual projections and adjusted for duplication (carryovers and recidivists).
 Carryover is based on capacity.
 Recidivism is based on historical system trends.
 Adjust for seasonality if appropriate. - iii) Permanent Supportive Housing: - (1) Annual projection: Multiply the project capacity by the projected annual turnover rate.
 In most cases, this percentage will be 20%.
 For example, if project capacity is 20, then annual projected households served would be 24 $(20 \times 1.2 = 24)$. - (2) Semi-annual projection: Multiply the project capacity by the projected semi-annual turnover rate.
 In most cases, this percentage will be 10%.
-For example, if project capacity is 20, then semi-annual projected households served would be 22 (20 x 1.1 = 22). - (3) Quarterly projection: Multiply the project capacity by the projected quarterly turnover rate.
+For example, if project capacity is 20, then semi-annual projected households served would be $22 (20 \times 1.1 = 22)$. - (3) Quarterly projection: Multiply the project capacity by the projected quarterly turnover rate.
 In most cases, this percentage will be 5%.
-For example, if project capacity is 20, then quarterly projected households served would be $21 (20 \times 1.05 = 21)$. - iv) Transition Project and Transitional Housing: - (1) Annual projections: based on historical trends, anticipated performance, and/or available funds. - (2) Semi-annual and quarterly projections: one-half and one-quarter of the annual projection, respectively.
+For example, if project capacity is 20, then quarterly projected households served would be $21 (20 \times 1.05 = 21)$. - iv) Transitional Housing: - (1) Annual projections: based on historical trends, anticipated performance, and/or available funds. - (2) Semi-annual and quarterly projections: one-half and one-quarter of the annual projection, respectively.
 Alternatively, the projection may be based on historical trends for the semi-annual and quarterly report periods. - e) Reporting methodology: The number of distinct households served by the project during the report period.
-Distinct households served are identified by their last service record for the project entered into CSP as of the end of the report period.
-Note that clients served equals households served for Permanent Supportive Housing (with the exception of projects that serve families).
+Distinct households served are identified by their last service record for the project entered into HMIS as of the end of the report period.

-11) Housing Affordability at Exit (%):
+12) Housing Affordability at Exit (%):

 - a) Purpose: Indicates that the project is assisting households to obtain sufficient income to attain and maintain housing.
 A higher rate is considered positive. - b) Projects: Rapid Re-housing (Family projects only), Permanent Supportive Housing, and Homelessness Prevention - c) Definition: The percentage of distinct households that exited the project successfully during the report period with a housing cost that doesn't exceed 50% of the household's income. - d) Goal-setting methodology: Meet or exceed CSB Board Ends Policy.
-Monitored but not evaluated. - e) Reporting methodology:
+Monitored but not evaluated.